 Future issuances of shares of our Class A common stock or the conversion of a substantial number of shares of our Class B common stock to Class A common stock, or the perception that these sales or conversions may occur, could depress the market price of our Class A common stock and result in significant dilution for holders of our Class A common stock.
-There are up to 76,556,383 shares of Class B common stock that may be issued upon exercise of outstanding stock options and 67,739,291 shares of Class B common stock that may be issued upon settlement of outstanding RSUs in each case as of March 31, 2019 (excluding RSUs settled at the time of pricing).
-We have 6,491,045,179 shares of authorized but unissued Class A common stock that are currently not reserved for issuance under our equity incentive plans or charitable giving program.
+There are up to 76,341,107 shares of Class B common stock that may be issued upon exercise of outstanding stock options and 67,392,801 shares of Class B common stock that may be issued upon settlement of outstanding RSUs in each case as of June 30, 2019.
+We have 6,310,685,153 shares of authorized but unissued Class A common stock that are currently not reserved for issuance under our equity incentive plans or charitable giving program.
 We may issue all of these shares of Class A common stock without any action or approval by our stockholders, subject to certain exceptions.
 We also intend to continue to evaluate acquisition opportunities and may issue Class A common stock or other securities in connection with these acquisitions.
-Any common stock issued in connection with our equity incentive plans, acquisitions, the exercise of outstanding stock options, settlement of RSUs or otherwise would dilute the percentage ownership held by the investors who purchased Class A common stock in our IPO.
+Any common stock issued in connection with our equity incentive plans, acquisitions, the exercise of outstanding stock options, settlement of RSUs or otherwise would dilute the percentage ownership held by our Class A common stockholders.